Learn more about tools within MindBridge to help with transaction ID selection.

 How to tell if Smart Splitter was used in your analysis

-- In the General Information tab, you will see that the transaction ID will say "Smart Splitter Applied" if it has been used in the analysis.
+- In the General Information tab, the transaction ID will say "Smart Splitter Applied" if it has been used in the analysis.

 Export a Smart Splitter file

-- Open the Actions menu in line with the files you want to export.
+- Open the more actions menu ( ) in line with the desired file.

 - Select Export Smart Splitter file from the list.